-Grayling Abundance and Survival
+Abundance and Survival

-Grayling and cutthroat trout were captured by mobile anode electrofishing (May and June) and a stationary weir (April-June) (see Paterson 2013 for further description).
-Grayling were uniquely marked with a visual implant (VI) tag, sexed, and length (\pm 1 mm) and weight (\pm 1 g) recorded.
-We used capture-mark-recapture (CMR) models implemented in program MARK (White and Burnham 1999) using the RMark package (Laake 2013) in R version 3.4.4 (R Development Core Team 2017) to estimate grayling abundance with closed population models and apparent survival (φ) with open population models.
-Apparent survival confounds permanent emigration and mortality; therefore survival will be biased low if adult grayling fidelity to spawning streams is < 1.
+Grayling and cutthroat trout were captured by mobile anode electrofishing (May and June) and a stationary weir (April-June) from 2013 to 2017 (see Paterson 2013 for further description).
+Beginning in 2018 only electrofishing surveys occurred.
+Grayling were uniquely marked with a visual implant (VI) tag, sexed, and length (± 1 mm) and weight (± 1 g) recorded.
+We used capture-mark-recapture (CMR) models implemented in program MARK (White and Burnham 1999) using the RMark package (Laake 2013) in R version 3.6.2 (R Development Core Team 2019) to estimate grayling abundance with closed population models and apparent survival (φ) with open population models concurrent with operation of the fish weir on Red Rock Creek.
+After cessation of the fish weir (2018), grayling and cutthroat estimates were obtained using electrofishing data and the Chapman method (Guy and Brown 2007).
+Apparent survival confounds permanent emigration and mortality; survival will be biased low if adult grayling fidelity to spawning streams is < 1.